giellalt/giellalt.github.io/dicts/nds/nds_commands.md

 # Management script (nds)

-(The script was previously called `fab_commands.py`, and the command was `fab`, because previously the `Fabric` library was used for this purpose, and we kept the command for some time after replacing it.)

 The `nds` command is used to do management, both on the server, and while developing.

 Quick usage help of `nds` is documented in a MOTD message when logging on to the server, as well as with `--help` adding to the commands.
 For example `nds --help` (for overall help), or `nds compile --help` (help with the compile command).